cchauve/DLTcount/README.md

 ### Cedric Chauve, Yann Ponty, Michael Wallner, May 2 2019.

-This repository contains the code and experimental results for the paper *Counting and sampling gene family evolutionary histories in the duplication-loss and duplication-loss-transfer models*.
+This repository contains the code and experimental results for the paper *Counting and sampling gene family evolutionary histories in the duplication-loss and duplication-loss-transfer models* (https://doi.org/10.1007/s00285-019-01465-x).

 The directory src/ contains the code and the instructions to run it.